ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

   - Requires Data Steward Role
   - Request body must contain at least one user ID (whether this is one ID or a list of IDs can be decided during implementation)
   - Uses a token to instruct the UCS to create a new `UploadContext` via HTTP call
-  - Instructs the CRS to create a new claim for each specified user
 - `PATCH /contexts/{upload_context_id}`: Update the state of an `UploadContext`
   - Requires Data Steward Role *or* valid claim to the context
     - Only Data Stewards can do `LOCKED` -> `CLOSED` or `LOCKED` -> `OPEN`
     - Users are allowed to do `OPEN` -> `LOCKED`
   - Request body must contain the new state of the context
   - In turn, calls the matching UCS endpoint
+- `POST /access`: Grant user access to an `UploadContext`
+  - Requires Data Steward Role
+  - Instructs the CRS to create a new claim for each specified user
+  - Request body must contain upload context ID and user ID, plus any other req'd info.
+  - Browsing for and revoking claims can be done through the upcoming Claims Browser

 #### Work Package Service:
 - `GET /users/{user_id}/uploads`: List all `UploadContext` IDs available to the user